couchbaselabs/Linq2Couchbase/docs/serialization-converters.md

 protected override IDictionary<Type, MethodInfo> ConvertToMethods => ConvertToMethodsStatic;
 ```

-`RenderConvertToMethod` and `RenderConvertFromMethod` render conversion logic onto the N1QL query.  `RenderConvertToMethod` should convert from the standard serialized format to the format used by the customer converter.  `RenderConvertFromMethod` should do the inverse, converting from the custom format back to the standard format.
+`RenderConvertToMethod` and `RenderConvertFromMethod` render conversion logic onto the SQL++ query.  `RenderConvertToMethod` should convert from the standard serialized format to the format used by the customer converter.  `RenderConvertFromMethod` should do the inverse, converting from the custom format back to the standard format.
 Note that inverting calls (converting one way and then back) are automatically excluded, and these methods will be skipped.

 ```cs
 protected override void RenderConvertToMethod(Expression innerExpression, IN1QlExpressionTreeVisitor expressionTreeVisitor)